Udhul/SAM-Batcher/docs/specification.md

 **4.5.5.
 Saving/Committing Masks**
 *   **Client:** User is satisfied with a set of masks (could be one final merged/edited mask, or a selection of automasks/interactive masks).
 Clicks "Save Masks" or "Commit Final Mask."
+    *   The UI maintains a "Saved Masks" panel showing previously committed masks.
+Each saved mask remembers the prompts that produced it and can be toggled, renamed or deleted.
 *   **Client Request:** `POST /api/project/<project_id>/images/<image_hash>/commit_masks` (Body: `{"final_masks": [ { "segmentation": [[0,1,...],...], "source_layer_ids": ["uuid1", "uuid2"], "name": "object_1" }, ... ], "notes": "user notes" }`)
     *   `final_masks`: An array of mask objects.
 Each `segmentation` is the binary mask array after client-side edits.
 *   **Server:**